PLN-disca-iimas/DigitalHumanitiesSchool/README.md

-# DigitalHumanitiesSchool
-Summer School on Digital Humanities
+# Summer School on Digital Humanities